Truffle for VS Code

 Once compiled, you will have your contract, contract metadata (e.g., contract ABI, bytecode) available in the smart contract .json file which will be located in the

 For new users, this can be hard to understand, because there are multiple steps that need to occur for the deployment to be successful.
-To ease this burden the extension provide a simple model to deploy to various networks.
+To ease this burden, the extension provides a simple model to deploy to various networks.
 By default, this will be a local network, using Ganache.
 The extension will start and run an instance of ganache for the user.
 The options to initiate this deployment are below.

 Deploy with Truffle Ganache locally

-The extension has integrated Ganache directly into the IDE to further lower the bar to entry, and allow even faster development iteration.
+The extension has integrated Ganache directly into the IDE to further lower the barrier to entry, and allow even faster development iteration.
 By default, there is nothing to configure, and the following steps can be used.

 OPTIONAL: If there is a need to control this Ganache instance more or change the configuration, there are some other options that can be used that the IDE can help with as well.